Company Logo

 Two people gathering medicine and participating in Land-Based healing

-• Traditional Healers are defined as a First Nation cultural practitioner, Elder, Medicine Person, or Knowledge Keeper who provides traditional medicine, traditional teachings, and ceremonies all the while serving as mentors and teachers to people in the community.
+• Traditional Healers are First Nation cultural practitioners, Elders, Medicine People, or Knowledge Keepers who are highly skilled care professionals.
+They can provide traditional medicines, teachings, and ceremonies and serve as mentors and teachers.

-• Traditional Healers are identified by their community, have many years of training from a reputable Traditional Healer, are community oriented, a good role model, and ensure continuance of traditional healing.
+• Traditional Healers are identified by their community, have many years of training from a respected Traditional Healer, are community oriented, a good role model, and ensure continuance of traditional healing.

 Who is eligible for the program

-Any SCO citizen can access the Traditional Healers Program.
+Any citizen of an SCO member Nation can access the Traditional Healers Program.

 Services

-The Traditional Healers Program provides SCO citizens access to the following:
+The Traditional Healers Program provides SCO citizens with access to the following:

 Traditional medicines may be provided as part of healing services.
 Traditional medicines such as sweetgrass and sage are harvested in a ceremonial way, with the person doing the harvesting praying for the spirit of the medicine.